 Human Geography Small Grants Program

-A huge effort, in terms of labor and time, over 7 years, has produced both a viable new radical journal and a surplus of funds that can be used to support radical activism, research, and writing.
+A huge effort, in terms of labor and time, over many years, has produced both a viable new radical journal and a surplus of funds that can be used to support radical activism, research, and writing.
 So the Institute for Human Geography, publisher of Human Geography, announces its small grant program (up to $5,000 per grant) and invites applications.
 The main criteria on which proposals are examined include

 - Radical potential of the work